Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 To learn how to create new subscriptions programatically, please visit this [link](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/programmatically-create-subscription?tabs=rest).

-To learn how to create new subscriptions using Azure porta, please visit this [link](https://azure.microsoft.com/en-us/blog/create-enterprise-subscription-experience-in-azure-portal-public-preview/).
+To learn how to create new subscriptions using Azure portal, please visit this [link](https://azure.microsoft.com/en-us/blog/create-enterprise-subscription-experience-in-azure-portal-public-preview/).

 To find the subscriptionId's you want to provide, you can either navigate to Azure portal and retrive them from there, or use PowerShell/CLI: